+Consider a realistic pan tilt zoom camera and microphone device to allow remote participants to participate in group discussions by providing audio and video of only those speaking with the remote participants.
+This is an example of a processing pipeline with feedback.
+The feedback in this processing pipeline is the pan, tilt, and zoom requests to point the camera at the current speaker.
+Typically, a processing pipeline like this with feedback is very difficult to model and show concurrency safety.
+However, a NT-Petri net provides a concise model of the desired concurrent solution.
+We visualize and then can easily reason about the NT-Petri net, see Figure \ref{fig:ptz_example}.

 We will describe the transitions of this NT-Petri net.
-An AND transition node works exactly as a regular transition node in a Petri net: when all input places have tokens, the transition is enabled.
-When firing, remove a token from each input place and put a token in each output place.
-An XOR transition node has an output node corresponding to each input node.
-It is enabled when any of its input places has a token.
-When firing, one token is taken from an input place and one token is placed into the corresponding output place.
-In the proposed solution, $T_1$ through $T_5$ are AND transitions and $T_0$ is an XOR transition where $P_9$ and $P_{10}$ are one pair and $P_0$ and $P_1$ are another.
-In this solution, $T_0$, $T_1$, $T_2$, $T_4$ are run concurrently, but only advance at the pace of the slowest processing step. $T_3$ has a looser relationship with the processing pipeline, where up to five tuning requests may be made and not yet fulfilled before execution of the pipeline will possibly wait.
+For each transition $T_1$ through $T_5$, when all input places have tokens, the transition is enabled.
+When firing, a token is removed from each input place and a token is put in each output place.
+The $T_0$ transition has a special rule determining its firing conditions and resulting set of tokens from each condition.
+This means that the transition can fire if there is a token on $P_{10}$ or $P_1$.
+In the case of the former firing condition, a token will be taken $P_{10}$ and put on $P_9$.
+In the case of the latter firing condition, a token will be taken $P_1$ and put on $P_0$.
+In this solution, $T_0$, $T_1$, $T_2$, $T_4$ are run concurrently, but only advance at the pace of the slowest processing step. $T_3$ has a looser relationship with the processing pipeline, where up to five pan tilt zoom requests (tokens) may be made and not yet fulfilled before execution of the pipeline will possibly wait.
 While this program can still temporarily block, it also has a finite state graph and therefore can be proven to have correct behavior and no deadlocks.
 This shows us that the number of start tokens in certain places can describe the synchronization requirements between certain computations in a concurrent program.